London house prices & mortgage costsby borough 2026

 Data methodology

 Average property prices sourced from HM Land Registry UK House Price Index and Rightmove borough data, updated May 2026.
 Monthly repayments are illustrative, calculated using a standard annuity formula at the stated rate and 25-year term.
 Actual rates and repayments will vary by lender, credit profile, and product.
-Contact Mortgage International for a whole-of-market search across 90+ lenders.
+Contact Mortgage International to compare rates across 90+ lenders.

 What do London house prices mean for your mortgage?